Roads are one of Council’s biggest priorities, year in, year out.

 When dealing with claims, Council has certain protections from liability under the NSW Civil Liability Act 2002.
 Accordingly, Council may not be liable for damages arising from potholes and other hazards unless Council was aware of the risk and acted negligently by not addressing the issue.

-We recommend you seek professional legal advice if you are unsure about whether you are able to claim for your loss or damage.
+We recommend you seek professional legal advice if you are unsure whether you can claim for your loss or damage.

 Richmond Valley Council is sympathetic to people incurring an injury or sustaining a loss.
 However, before we consider payment of compensation, proof supporting your allegation is required that the loss or damage claimed has been caused by negligence on our part and/or our employees or agents.